-Angus now lives in the south based in Canmore, Alberta and maintains a studio at his Rocky Mountain home where he continues to create his art.
+Angus now lives in the south and is based in Canmore, Alberta.
+He maintains a studio at his Rocky Mountain home where he continues to create his art.
 He also actively pursues commissions and speaking tours throughout Canada and abroad.

-Polar Adventurer & Motivational Speaker and as a former champion cross-country skier, Angus was chosen to accompany the 1989 Robert Swan "Icewalk" expedition to the North Pole as the Canadian member of an international team.
+Polar adventurer, motivational speaker and former champion cross-country skier, Angus was chosen to accompany the 1989 Robert Swan "Icewalk" expedition to the North Pole as the Canadian member of an international team.
 Designated the team photographer, he captured many subtleties of the Northern environment in his imagery.
 The ice, snow and light patterns of the high Arctic continue to be reflected in his multi-media works and his stone sculpture.

 A Versatile ArtistDrawing on a rich and varied life experience, Angus Cockney works with stone and other media - traditional in form but with a flexibility of thinking that embraces contemporary topics.
 "I'm a Canadian artist", Angus says.
 "I like to explore new media because through knowledge, comes power."

 See Angus Cockney's works at Fallen Leaf Art Gallery the next time you're in Canmore.